Universal positive mass theorems: Introduction

 \section{Introduction}

 Mass is the most fundamental invariant of asymptotically flat manifolds.
-Originally defined by physicists in General Relativity, it has played a leading role in many mathematical contexts such as conformal geometry \cite{lp} or $3$-dimensional Riemannian geometry \cite{akutagawa-neves,bray-neves}.
-The most important feature of mass is its positivity in the presence of nonnegative scalar curvature and the subsequent rigidity statement (zero mass implies flatness), proved first by Schoen and Yau in dimensions between $3$ and $7$ with the help of minimal surfaces \cite{SY1}.

-In 1981, Witten introduced a striking new method to prove positive mass theorems, relying on the use of the spinor bundle and the Lichnerowicz-Schr\"odinger formula \cite{witten} for the Dirac operator.
-Its efficiency made it usable in a variety of other contexts.
-A lot of generalizations of mass have been introduced in the recent years, and almost all statements of their positivity were proved along these lines, see \cite{mh-ptc, dai, maerten, maerten-minerbe, minerbe-alf-mass} for instance.
+Originally defined by physicists in General Relativity, it has played a leading role in conformal geometry \cite{lp} or $3$-dimensional Riemannian geometry \cite{akutagawa-neves,bray-neves}.
+The most important feature of mass is its positivity in the presence of nonnegative scalar curvature and the subsequent rigidity statement (zero mass implies flatness).
+The positive mass theorem was proved first by Schoen and Yau in dimensions between $3$ and $7$ using minimal surfaces \cite{SY1}, and Witten introduced in 1981 a new method, based on spinors and a Bochner-type formula for the Dirac operator usually known as the Lichnerowicz-Schr\"odinger formula \cite{witten}.
+Its efficiency made it usable in a variety of other contexts: for instance, a lot of generalizations of mass have been introduced in the recent years, and almost all statements of their positivity were proved along Witten's lines, see \cite{mh-ptc, dai, maerten, maerten-minerbe, minerbe-alf-mass}.

-The goal of this short paper is to elucidate further the underlying idea of this approach.
-Our main result is that any argument similar to that of Witten but applied to any other natural bundle and operator giving rise to a Bochner-type formula \emph{always} leads to a resul of the same flavour, \emph{i.e.} a positive mass theorem.
-We however believe that the main interest of the present paper lies in the method rather than in the positivity statements themselves, which may (and indeed do) lack of geometric motivation.
-Our hope is that the analysis performed here for the mass may be found useful for proving positivity of newly defined asymptotic invariants.